A Peanut Butter Pie For MikeyAugust 20, 2011 at 4:40 pm | Posted in Dessert, Pies/Tarts | 37 Comments

 It was then I knew.
 I went to her site, In Jennie’s Kitchen, and saw a post with a video, entitled ‘One Last Dance’.
 I watched it, and it hit hard – brought me to tears.
 I don’t know Jennifer, but I suddenly wanted to hug her, comfort her in some way.
 Jennifer lost her husband, Sunday, August 7th, 2011, to a sudden, massive heart attack while he was with one of their two daughters, who was riding her bike.

-I made it Monday, it was shared, loved, gone quickly.
+I made it Monday, shared it with loved ones.. and it was gone a few hours later.
 I hadn’t taken a photo.
 I made another one, took photos, but suddenly, I didn’t know what to write.
 I sat staring at the empty post window – type, backspace, type again, backspace, ad infinitum.
 This went on for two days.
 What could I say about such a heartbreaking tragedy that didn’t sound cliche or hadn’t been already said over and over?

 UPDATE: A fund has been set up to help Jennie and her two little girls, financially.
 You can donate at either Gluten Free Girl or Bloggers without Borders.
 Any little bit will help, so much!!
 Spread the word via Twitter by using the hashtag, #afundforJennie.